nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 **Essentially, the algorithm aproximatively solves a 2D single bin packing problem (but height bounded) multiple times and stacks the solutions on top of each other.**

+## Current state of the algorithm
+The algorithm works nicely but the rotational optimization is not yet fully implemented due to a currently unsolved bug.
+To try and fit all box types it is enough to take the list of boxes to be fitted and sort them in a way that all box types are at the beggining of the list and the other boxes are sorted width-wise

 # Workings of classes and interfaces
 Further down, all the inner workings of all classes and interfaces used in the solution are explained.